-As at March 31, 2024, the Company had outstanding commitments of \$17.2 million in connection with various IT service and license agreements to support the transition of key IT platforms to cloud-based solutions in support of the Company's growth initiatives.
-The Company also had commitments of \$66.5 million in connection with a fixed-price construction agreement for a new 256-bed LTC home in Orleans, Ontario that has been assigned to Axium JV as part of the sale of the project completed in April 2024.
+As at June 30, 2024, the Company had outstanding commitments of \$20.2 million in connection with various IT service and license agreements to support the transition of key IT platforms to cloud-based solutions in support of the Company's growth initiatives.

-In December 2023, the Company entered into agreements to sell the land and buildings associated with its Sudbury (Falconbridge) and Kingston Class C LTC homes for aggregate proceeds of \$9.1 million, yielding estimated net proceeds after tax and closing costs of \$8.2 million and a net gain of \$7.4 million.
-Subsequent to March 31, 2024, the Company completed the sale of the Sudbury land and building for proceeds of \$5.3 million and an estimated net gain of \$4.1 million, after taxes and closing costs.
-The Kingston sale is anticipated to close in 2024 when the corresponding redevelopment project opens.
+In December 2023, the Company entered into an agreement to sell the Kingston Class C LTC home for proceeds of \$3.8 million, yielding estimated net proceeds after closing costs of \$3.6 million and a net after-tax gain of \$3.2 million.
+The sale is anticipated to close in 2024 when the corresponding redevelopment project opens.

-For further details on the above commitments and sales transactions, refer to the discussion under "Significant Developments - Ontario LTC Redevelopment Activities" and to Notes 12 and 16 of the unaudited interim condensed consolidated financial statements).
+For further details on the above commitments and sales transactions, refer to the discussion under "Significant Developments - Ontario LTC Redevelopment Activities" and to Notes 10 and 12 of the unaudited interim condensed consolidated financial statements).